mkram01/EPI563-SpatialEPI/docs/71-lab-week01.md

 EPSG code  | Definition
 -----------|---------------------------------------
-**4326**   | This is a WGS 84 CRS that is unprojected.
+**4326**   | This is a WGS 84 CRS that is unprojected (units are degrees of latitude or longitude).
 It is the common definition for data from the Census Bureau.
-It is just simple latitude and longitude in degrees.
 **3857**   | This also uses the WGS 84 CRS, but is a Mercator conformal projection.
 It is sometimes called *Web Mercator* as it is used heavily by Google and online mapping sources
 **5070**   | This is the *Albers Equal Area* projection that is suitable for the U.S.